godfatheranza/Predicting-Employee-Churn/README.md

 8. Ploting ROC Curve
 9. Feature Importance

-## <p>For performing Employee turnover using machine learning I have used dataset from kaggle.
+## <p>For performing Employee turnover using machine learning we have used dataset from kaggle.
 Below is the brief description about data.</p>

 Link to dataset: https://www.kaggle.com/giripujar/hr-analytics